hydro-informatics/hydro-informatics.github.io/get-started/install-telemac.md

 ## Preface

-This page only guides through the **installation** of *TELEMAC*.
-A tutorial for running hydro(-morpho)dynamic models with *TELEMAC* is currently under construction for this eBook.
+This page only guides through the **installation** of TELEMAC.
+A tutorial for running hydro(-morpho)dynamic models with TELEMAC is currently under construction for this eBook.

 ### Good to Know

-* Installing *TELEMAC* on a [Virtual Machine (VM)](../get-started/vm) is useful for getting started with *TELEMAC* and its sample cases, but not recommended for running a real-world numerical model.
+* Installing TELEMAC on a [Virtual Machine (VM)](../get-started/vm) is useful for getting started with TELEMAC and its sample cases, but not recommended for running a real-world numerical model.
 * Make sure to be able to use the [GNOME Terminal](../get-started/vm.html#terminal).
-* This tutorial refers to the software package *open TELEMAC-MASCARET* as *TELEMAC* because *MASCARET* is a one-dimensional (1d) model and the numerical simulation schemes on this website focus on two-dimensional (2d) and three-dimensional (3d) modelling.
+* This tutorial refers to the software package *open TELEMAC-MASCARET* as TELEMAC because *MASCARET* is a one-dimensional (1d) model and the numerical simulation schemes on this website focus on two-dimensional (2d) and three-dimensional (3d) modelling.

 ### Two Installation Options

-This page describes two ways for installing *TELEMAC*:
+This page describes two ways for installing TELEMAC:

-* Option 1: Stand-alone installation of *TELEMAC*
+* Option 1: Stand-alone installation of TELEMAC (**recommended**)
-    * Every software and packages needed to run a *TELEMAC* model is installed manually
+    * Every software and packages needed to run a TELEMAC model is installed manually
     * **Advantages**:
         - Full control over modules to be installed (high flexibility)
-        - Latest version of *TELEMAC* is installed and can be regularly updated
+        - Latest version of TELEMAC is installed and can be regularly updated
         - Up-to-date compilers and all libraries are exactly matching the system.
     * **Disadvantages**:
         - The variety of install options may cause errors when incompatible packages are combined
         - Challenging installation of optional modules such as AED2, HPC and parallelism
-* Option 2: Installation of *TELEMAC* within the *SALOME-HYDRO* software suite.
+* Option 2: Installation of TELEMAC within the *SALOME-HYDRO* software suite.
     * All pre-processing tasks are managed with *SALOME-HYDRO*
-    * *TELEMAC* is launched through the *HYDRO-SOLVER* module
+    * TELEMAC is launched through the *HYDRO-SOLVER* module
     * Post-processing is performed with *ParaView*
     * **Advantages**:
         - All-in-one solution for pre-processing
-        - Integrated HPC installation of *TELEMAC* *v8p2*
+        - Integrated HPC installation of TELEMAC *v8p2*
         - Efficient for MED-file handling
     * **Disadvantages**:
-        - Common input geometry file formats such as *SLF* (serafin) require additional software
+        - Common input geometry file formats such as *SLF* (selafin) require additional software
         - Only works without errors on old *Debian 9 (stretch)*
         - The pre-compiled version of TELEMAC and other modules were built with outdated gfortran compilers that cannot run on up-to-date systems.
         - Often problems with the GUI and high risk of simulation crashes because of invalid library links.

 So what option to choose?
-To leverage the full capacities of *TELEMAC*, use both: {ref}`salome-hydro` is a powerful pre-processor for preparing simulations and the {ref}`modular-install` enables maximum flexibility, system integrity, and computational stability.
+To leverage the full capacities of TELEMAC, use both: {ref}`salome-hydro` is a powerful pre-processor for preparing simulations and the {ref}`modular-install` enables maximum flexibility, system integrity, and computational stability.

 (modular-install)=
 ## Stand-alone Installation of TELEMAC

-### Install mandatory Prerequisites (Part 1)
+### Prerequisites

-Working with *TELEMAC* requires some software for downloading source files, compiling, and running the program.
-The mandatory software prerequisites for installing *TELEMAC* on [Debian Linux](https://www.debian.org/) are:
+Working with TELEMAC requires some software for downloading source files, compiling, and running the program.
+The mandatory software prerequisites for installing TELEMAC on [Debian Linux](https://www.debian.org/) are:

 * *Python* (use *Python3* in the latest releases)
 * *Subversion (svn)*